 The official declaration of this goal is Flathead Audubon’s Mission Statement.
 The concrete expression of this goal is evident in everything we do – our life-long learning programs; our speakers and birding field trips, all open to the public; our newsletter and other publications; our website.
 In addition, we engage in projects and activities that are directed explicitly at safeguarding wildlife populations and habitats.

-The Owen Sowerwine Natural Area is 442-acres of state school trust land covered with cottonwood forests that provides crucial habitat for a wide variety of native birds, as well as other native wildlife and native plants.
+Owen Sowerwine is 442-acres of state school trust land covered with cottonwood forests that provides crucial habitat for a wide variety of native birds, as well as other native wildlife and native plants.
 The Area is open to the public for non-motorized recreation, and is an outdoor classroom used by local schools and by Flathead Audubon’s education program.
-Check out our Owen Sowerwine Natural Area section to get a virtual tour of the area, learn where it is and what you can do there, and find out how you can volunteer to help.
+Check out our Owen Sowerwine section to get a virtual tour of the area, learn where it is and what you can do there, and find out how you can volunteer to help.

 Jewel Basin Hawk Watch